 • Watch your bag closely on public transport and in restaurants

-• Have a blast but don’t get too wasted!
+• Have a blast but don’t get so wasted that someone could take advantage of you!

 What to do if You Are a Victim of a Crime in Buenos Aires?

 If you are a victim of a crime in Buenos Aires you can seek help from any police officer or call the national emergency number of 911 for an emergency or call 101 for a 24-hour English helpline.